Join the Discussion

 One thing though: You need a valid prescription to order the medication from a verified international online pharmacy.
 This means either obtaining a written prescription to mail/fax or, technically, your doctor may also call in a prescription.

 While most states have provisions allowing e-prescribing and some have extremely strict requirements mandating its use, all have exceptions that allow consumer choice.
-PharmacyChecker.com CEO Tod Cooperman, MD, wrote about this issue in an earlier blog post as it relates to electronic prescribing in the State of New York.

-The rules in New York (where e-prescribing became mandatory on March 27, 2016) provide exceptions to allow written prescriptions.
-One of these exceptions takes into consideration a paper prescription when the medication is "to be dispensed by a pharmacy located outside the state."
-Therefore, in New York, if you intend to have your prescription filled out-of-state, a doctor can legally hand you a paper prescription.
+The rules in New York (as of January 2017) provide exceptions to allow written prescriptions.
+One of these exceptions takes into consideration a paper prescription when the medication is “…dispensed by a pharmacy located outside the state, outside the country, or on federal property, including and not limited to the following examples; Veterans Administration, West Point, Fort Drum, and Indian Reservations.”

 We found a similar situation in Florida.
 In fact, Florida law expressly requires a balance between e-prescribing and the freedom to choose a pharmacy, stating "electronic prescribing shall not interfere with a patient's freedom to choose a pharmacy."